Dre Campbell Farm

 10 Benefits of Ladybugs and How to Attract Them

-Known in most countries as ladybugs, these lovelies are not bugs.
-Scientists list them as beetles, so their proper names are lady beetles or ladybird beetles.
+Ladybugs are not bugs.
+Scientists list them as beetles.
+Therefore, they are also called lady beetles or ladybird beetles.

-Lady bugs are found in the Coccinellidae family, class (Insecta), and order (Coleoptera), of which there are approximately 5000 species of them [1].
+Ladybugs are in the Coccinellidae family, class (Insecta), and order (Coleoptera).
+There are about 5,000 species of them [1].

 Lifecycle

-The lifespan of ladybugs is one to two years, though they may live longer out in the wild.
+Ladybugs live one to two years, but they may live longer in the wild.

 Yellow, oblong eggs are laid in clusters on the underside of leaves, in or near the colonies of aphids and other soft-bodied insects.
-This is to ensure the larvae have plenty of food when they first hatch.
+Doing this ensures that the larvae have plenty of food when they first hatch.

-The larvae eat and thrive in a span of 21 to 30 days, and then, they pupate.
-After that, they emerge as adults in not more than 15 days, depending on climate and species, and are ready to mate not long after.
+The larvae eat and thrive for a span of 21 to 30 days, and then they pupate.
+After that, they emerge as adults in up to 15 days, depending on the climate and species.
+They are ready to mate soon after.

 Ladybug Benefits

 What are they good for?
-Most are quite beneficial to people, whether they are farmers, gardeners, or just the ordinary.
+Most benefit people, whether they are farmers, gardeners, or ordinary individuals.

 1. Keep Away Aphids

-Aphids are the prime source of food for ladybugs.
+Aphids are the primary source of food for ladybugs.

-A single ladybug, from larvae to adults will eat nearly 1000 aphids over its lifetime [2].
+A single ladybug, from larva to adult, will eat nearly 1,000 aphids over its lifetime [2].

-However, you should not introduce them before you see aphids because they won’t stay.
+However, you should not introduce ladybugs before seeing aphids because they won’t stay.
 There won’t be anything for them to eat.

 2. Pollinators

-Among the benefits of ladybugs in the garden, they are great little pollinators.
+Among the benefits of ladybugs in the garden is that they are excellent little pollinators.

 Ladybird beetles like to feed on pollen and nectar.
-As a result, while roving among flowers, pollen tends to stick to them, which then fertilizes the flowers.
+As a result, while roving among flowers, pollen tends to stick to them, fertilizing the flowers.

 3. Kill Spider Mites